fontcala/libdl/doc/DESCRIPTION.md

 - class SigmoidActivation

-No SFINAE or similar techniques on this parameter are applied to ensure nicer compile time errors in case a wrong Activation Function is passed, since C++20 will introduce Concepts.
+No SFINAE or similar techniques on this parameter are applied to ensure nicer compile time errors in case a wrong Activation Function is passed, since this would make classes less readable and anyways C++20 will introduce Concepts.

 ---